-On my Blog I am documenting step by step what tools you need to develop your own VR application for the Oculus Products.
+On my Blog, I am documenting step by step what tools you need to develop your own VR application for Oculus Products.
 Specifically for the Oculus Quest, using Android and ES3.1 it can be very challenging to deploy applications with maximum performance and quality.
 That’s the challenge – that’s the task.
 Welcome to my blog and this journey – having fun creating the best viewer experiences possible.
 Great to have you here – now let’s get started with the basics.

 How to connect your Oculus Quest with your PC (USB3 vs. Link Cable)

 When you use Unreal UE4 to develop for the Oculus Quest, you actually do NOT need anything else besides the USB3 connection.
-After your device is setup and all essential drivers are installed, you can directly deploy your Unreal Project to the Quest Device.
+After your device is set up and all essential drivers are installed, you can directly deploy your Unreal Project to the Quest Device.
 Find below more detailed information about needed Drivers for PC to Develop with Unreal UE4 for Oculus Quest.

 Once an application is deployed to your Oculus Quest Device, it can be launched within your VR Dashboard.
 Library→ Unknown Sources